 How to Cook with Arrowroot Starch: A Beginner's Guide

 Arrowroot starch has quickly become a gluten free kitchen staple.
 You can use it to thicken sauces, stews, soups and even pudding!
 Arrowroot starts as a powder, and when combined with a liquid, it turns into a thick, flavorless mixture that can boost the structure of any recipe in just seconds.
 While there are a variety of arrowroot starches available in stores, it's essential to look for those with only one main ingredient: arrowroot.
 Doing so will ensure that you purchase a quality product free of additives and unnecessary processing.
+Now, if you've heard about arrowroot starch but don't know where to begin, don't stress.
+We understand that dabbling with new ingredients can be tricky.
+That's why we've put together this complete beginner's guide on how to cook with arrowroot flour.
+Use this guide as motivation to branch out and experiment with new soups and homemade sauces.
+Keep scrolling to find the answers to all of your arrowroot starch questions.
+We're sure that you'll be an expert in no time.

 What Is Arrowroot Starch?

 So, what is arrowroot powder?
 Made by extracting the starches from the arrowroot plant, this powder is also commonly sold as arrowroot flour, arrowroot powder and arrowroot starch.
 When harvested, the arrowroot plant (Maranta Arundinacea) looks very similar to plants like cassava, yucca and kudzu.
 A starchy substance, arrowroot starch is a white, flavorless powder used in a variety of recipes.
 Unlike cornstarch, arrowroot powder is extracted in simpler, more traditional methods.
 These conservative methods skip the high heat and chemicals that some newer methods use.
 By processing the arrowroot naturally, the powder stays chemical-free.
+When shopping for arrowroot starch, it's crucial to read the labels.
+Occasionally, some arrowroot starches will contain potato starch.
+To ensure you are purchasing the most natural and pure arrowroot powder, read the labels on all packaging and make sure that arrowroot is the only ingredient listed.

 Is Arrowroot Powder Gluten Free?